bjs11111/beacon-player/README.md

 We heavily use the new Bluetooth 4.0 Beacon Technology to create a point of interaction to share local based or item based information.

 ##Setup the Project
 We are working with eclipse so some parts are eclipse specific.
-But sourly use the IDE of your needs. :-)
+But you use the IDE of your needs. :-)

 ###Installig envirement